hhpr98/dev-commands/git.md

 ### Git cherry-pick

 Pick commit(s) from another location (with hash `commit_id` given) into current branch.
 The commit id may come from any branch
-For example, I have 3 commit from branch `feat-login`
+For example, I have 3 commits from branch `feat-login`

 `a12e3f` `Fix login`